Note

 Modelling a Physical Channel in the Time Domain

-This example uses the frequency domain lyceanem.models.time_domain.calculate_scattering()
+This example uses the frequency domain lyceanem.models.time_domain.calculate_scattering() function to

 predict the time domain response for a given excitation signal and environment included in the model.